Abdominal Aortic Aneurysm

 An AAA may also cause a pulsing feeling, like a heartbeat, in the abdomen.

 The symptoms of an AAA may look like other health conditions or problems.
-Always see your healthcare provider for a diagnosis.
+Always get medical care right away if you think you have an AAA.

 How is an abdominal aortic aneurysm diagnosed?